diyjac/SDC-System-Integration/classifier/readme.md

 | /test/green    | 1165    |
 | /test/unknown  | 5823    |

-These images have been used during the initial phase of development but hove been omitted after realizing that we need to classify a full image containing the traffic light and not only a cropped part of it containing just the traffic light itself.
+These images have been used during the initial phase of development but have been omitted after realizing that we need to classify a full image containing the traffic light and not only a cropped part of it containing just the traffic light itself.

 ### 1.4 [Udacity Camera Feed](https://carnd.slack.com/archives/C6NVDVAQ3/p1503614726000196)